GaitovRK/GaitovRK/README.md

-# Web & iOS Developer
+#iOS Developer
-### Working with Swift, XCode & JavaScript, React, Tailwind
+### Working with Swift, XCode

-I am a front-end developer specializing in web and mobile application development, proficient in technologies such as React.js, Tailwind, Redux, SwiftUI, UIKit, MapKit, RxSwift, Kingfisher and Firebase.
+I am a front-end developer specializing in iOS mobile application development, proficient in technologies such as React.js, Tailwind, Redux, SwiftUI, UIKit, MapKit, RxSwift, Kingfisher and Firebase.
 I am well-versed in major collaboration and project management tools such as Git, Figma and JIRA.
 I am actively seeking a collaborative and motivated team to utilize my development skills in meaningful community projects.

 Email: rashidgaitov@gmail.com
 Telegram: t.me/gaitovrk

 ## Experience

-### Founder at Bestudent.kz
-- Founded and developed Bestudent.kz, an online tutoring platform for high school students, overseeing platform creation, teacher recruitment, and user engagement.
-- Pioneered marketing strategies, resulting in increased user registrations and tutoring sessions.
+### Freelance iOS Developer
+- **Micro-learning App**: Currently developing an iOS app for a small startup.
+The app is a platform for short and engaging video lessons.
+The app includes a user log in, profile page, favourites, main menu, list of courses, a search bar and filters.
+The application is structured according to MVVM architecture.
+The tech stack: SwiftUI, Firebase, AVKit, CoreData.
+- **Recipe Search App:** Application for searching recipes.
+It has a list of popular recipes, search and filtering options, a list of favourites, recipe ingredients and a video for each recipe.
+The tech stack: UIKit, Foundation, URLSession, REST API.
+- **Focus Timer App:** Application for putting a timer while working.
+It silences the phone from notifications and reminds you to have a break.
+Includes additionally Settings, and Profile page.
+The tech stack: SwiftUI, UIKit, CoreData, User Notifications.

-### Junior Web Developer Trainee
+### Web Developer Intern at Koc Holding
-- 2-month program includes HTML, CSS, React.js and Node.js, Git and GitHub technologies and preparation for Azure AZ-900 DP-900 certificate exams.
-- As a graduation project, we created an e-commerce website (https://bazarapp-3ba6d.web.app).
-My role was to implement responsive design and set up the Firebase login and logout functions.
+- **Training and a Group Project:** Training topics: Azure Cloud Computing, HTML, CSS, React.js, Git, and Soft-skills.
+Created an online e-commerce web-app (link) as a group project.
+The App is developed using React.js, and Tailwind.css frameworks and uses Firebase for the login/logout.

 ### Programming Tutor at Profi.kz
-- Mentored students of ages between 16-45.
-Taught basics of OOP with Java.
-Taught basic Algorithms and how to solve the easy-medium LeetCode problems.
+- Group Lessons: Coaching beginners principles of OOP using the Java, and preparing for the technical interviews by solving problems.
+Working with groups of 2-3 students.
+Trained from zero to intern 18 students in total.
+- Algorithm Problems: Solving and analyzing easy and medium problems from LeetCode, HackerRank and CoderByte platforms.

 ### iOS Developer Intern in Andersen Lab
-- Finished a project Sheasy application for recipe search.
-The app uses edamam.com Recipe Search API.
-The app includes a search bar  with filter, favourites, detail screen with nutrients and calories for each dish.
-The app was created based on MVC Architecture.
+- **Recipes iOS App Project:** Created from scratch an app which provides the user with different recipes.
+The user is able to search, filter, watch the video recipe by loading the data from the Edamam API.
+The App is written fully in Swift language, using XCode IDE and UiKit framework.
+Based on the MVVM Architecture.

 #### Studied 16 lectures from iOS team lead on the following topics:
 - Learnt architectural patterns **MVC, MVP, MVVM, VIP & VIPER**